diebland/Project-Mid-Term/README.md

 1. SQL

-The project includes SQL part to explore the dataset we have been provided with.
+The project includes SQL with.

 We first need to create our database and import the data on MySQLWorkbench.
 We will write several queries using GROUP BY and ORDER BY statements windows functions, subqueries and views.
 Link to the file.

+This is [an example](http://example.com/ "Title") inline link.

-2. Tableau
+[This link](http://example.net/) has no title attribute 2.
+Tableau

 We have used Tableau to better vizualize the data.
 The dashbord contains different bar charts and tables to see correlation or absence of correlation between some of our variables, especially our target column.

-link of the file or include images
+[link of the file]

 3. Classification model

 3.1.
-Exploring the data
+Exploring the data we will  clean the dataframe and create vizualization of the datas.

 3.2 Modeling

-We will use different models to compare the accuracies and find the model that best fits our data.
+We will use two different models - Logistic Regression and KNN Classifier to compare the accuracies and find the model that best fits our data.
 Then, we will compare the different models using accuracy measures.

 4. Bonus : Write three or more functions that can be reused for another project.
 This work can be found on the file : link of the file